kubeshop/nordictestingdays-2022/README.md

 #### Backup: use hosted cluster

-Go to Testkube dashboard at http://nordictestingdays.testkube.io:8001
+Go to Testkube dashboard at https://workshop.testkube.io

 ### 6. Add Tests to Testkube with UI

 Steps:
-1. Export postman collection and add as test in local dashboard
+1. Add exported Postman collection as test in dashboard
-2. Add Cypress test from Git repository in local dashboard
+2. Add Cypress test from Git repository in dashboard

 #### Backup: Create tests in hosted cluster

 Same as above but use hosted dashboard instead
-- you can use the provided cypress / postman tests if you weren't able to create these locally
+- you can use the provided Cypress / Postman tests if you weren't able to create these locally
 - be sure to use unique names for the created tests since other attendees might be doing the same!

 ### 7. Run Tests with Testkube through UI or CLI